How to Grow Fruit Trees

 Fungi Perfecti; trees and fungi are a package deal, you can't have one without the other.
 Paul Stamets, renowned mycologist is a great resource on everything mushroom!
 W/R

 Ground Covers Unlimited; cover your orchard floor with native (some options are edible) perennials.
-Family owned, excellent advice and plant/soil knowledge.
+Family owned, excellent source for plant/soil knowledge.
 W

 Holistic Orchard Management; our go-to troubleshooting teacher, Michael Phillips.
 We recommend getting either his book or DVD, both are filled with a plethora of useful information.
 W/R